-Not being a huge fan of the Daemon Prince model or the Sorcerer, I had a look elsewhere and read into building a Chaos Lord.
+Not being a huge fan of the Daemon Prince or the Master of Possession models, I had a look elsewhere and read into building a Chaos Lord.
 While I’m not so keen on fielding Terminator Squads, I do like the Terminator Lord a lot.
 The kit is reasonably old but still holds up, and is filled with some tasty leftover Chaos gubbins to share amongst the troops.
 I added extras from my bitz box to jazz him up, make him more of a Word Bearer.
 As it stands, I’m going to paint the Lord and his cape separately, so I’ll hold off on any pictures of the actual model just now!

 In recent weeks, my wife has been Marie Kondo-ing our house; basically staring each piece of clothing, accessory, book and electronic in the face and deciding whether or not it’s being kept, thrown away or donated.
 I too thought I would be helpful and volunteered to do the same to my model cabinet (she didn’t see the funny side).